 Understanding the Disk partitioning requirements for Bitlocker

 The drive partition requirement can be found here in the Microsoft document.
-If you have noticed, for fresh OS install on an UEFI system, Windows Setup by default partitions the OS drive to support Bitlocker.
+If you have noticed, for the fresh OS installation on a UEFI system, Windows Setup by default partitions the OS drive to support Bitlocker.

 - EFI SYSTEM PARTITION (FAT32 FS) of 260 MB at the initial drive sectors to contain the OS BOOT MANAGER